Hassan Nasrallah (businessman): Political activism

 Nasrallah was involved in a number of political movements in Karbala during the first third of the 20th century, being at the forefront of activism, namely against British occupation.
 In July 1920, he was among other noblemen that revolted against the British and seized the city of Karbala, which was later split into councils, Nasrallah being part of the High Council of Military Affairs.
 The councils were then disbanded after the death of Mirza Taqi al-Shirazi in August of that year, and a mutasarrif was assigned.
 However, the local government was short-lived, with the British ending the revolt in October 1920.

 Nasrallah continued his activism, by joining his cousin, Muhsin al-Tawil Nasrallah, who lead the Karbala branch of the Iraqi Renaissance Party–a party also made up of noblemen who had been active in their resistance to British occupation.
-Yet, due to the power this party amassed, they were outlawed and closed down by British High Commissioner, Percy Cox, in the late 1920s.
+The party was outlawed and closed down by British High Commissioner Percy Cox in the late 1920s.

 Personal life

 Nasrallah was married to Muluk Dhiya al-Din (d.
 1968), daughter of Murtadha Dhiya al-Din (d.
 1938), the 19th saden of the al-Abbas shrine.
 He had three sons, Nathum, Hashim and Adnan.

-He republished the diwan of his great ancestor, Nasrallah al-Haeri in 1954.
+He republished the diwan of his ancestor Nasrallah al-Haeri in 1954.

 Death

-He died on the evening of Thursday, October 8, 1959.
-He was buried in one of the Nasrallah family crypts in the al-Abbas shrine, which was inside the second and third room to the right of the Sahib al-Zaman door.
+He died on October 8, 1959 and was buried in one of the Nasrallah family crypts in the al-Abbas shrine.